 You should be a good writer before you freelance.
 This will allow you to communicate your expertise and services more effectively than your competition.

 Learn the art of SEO.
 Use this to help you rank higher when potential clients are looking for your services.

 The greatest place to begin is to research the keywords that your target audience is using to locate your services.
 Then include it in your portfolio.

 You can improve it over time to better suit your needs.

 Before deciding on a fee, you should thoroughly examine the freelance environment and the underlying competition.
 While you may desire to make a lot of money, you must also be patient until you understand the ropes.

 It makes no sense to take a job you know you can’t do just because the compensation is good.
-A few internet guides can assist you.
+A few internet guides that can assist you.

 You can also look at freelance writing rates, freelance programming rates, freelance graphic design rates, or whatever skills you offer to see what the average is.